 Bubbly, driven and passionate, Dayna Grey comes from a long line of livestock traders and breeders, growing up on a beef cattle property in Sheffield on the north-west coast of Tasmania.
 Yet it was only when Dayna was told that “farming isn’t for females” that she decided to embrace a career in agriculture.
 At just 13, Dayna started showing cattle and went on to compete nationally and win scholarships for overseas industry tours, including the South Australian Junior Heifer Expo Herdsman Award.
 Now in her early twenties, Dayna has a Bachelor of Agribusiness, works in agricultural marketing with Thomas Foods International and is happiest when spending time with family.

-When asked what concerned Dayna about the health and safety of those in rural industries, Dayna said sobriety, especially while on the road.
+When asked what concerned Dayna about the health and safety of those in rural industries and communities, Dayna said sobriety, especially while on the road.
 To alleviate the risks associated with driving under the influence, Dayna encourages people to appoint a ‘sober bob’ and to ‘throw a swag in the back’ – just in case a ‘couple of beers with the boys’ turns into something more.
 However, Dayna feels that younger people are becoming more safety conscious and that by focusing on listening just as much as talking, conversations about safety are becoming more effective.

 How would you describe yourself in three words?